dmerejkowsky/blog/content/post/thoughts-on-changelogs.md

 ```

 That's an other good reason why you can't directly use git log messages for this.
-(I'm not a big fan of sections named "added", "remooved", "changed", "fixed", but your
+(I'm not a big fan of sections named "added", "removed", "changed", "fixed", but
-mileage may vary)
+your mileage may vary)

 ### When to update the Changelog